 Hector: A nomadic person never feels complete in their home.
 Me… I still looking for it, and it’s really hard.

-I’ll start with a short story.
-I’m Jewish, and in Judaism, there used to be a narrative of the nomadic Jew, before Israel was established.
+Understood, however, people, cultures and countries change.
+We were all hunter gatherers and became sedentary.
+Mongolia is becoming less and less nomadic.
+Judaism for example used to be defined by the narrative of the nomadic Jew, before Israel was established.
 The story tells that during the inquisition, when the Jews had to leave Spain, the sultan of Turkey offered them to settle down in Thessaloniki, Istanbul, or Jerusalem.
 All of them chose Thessaloniki and not Jerusalem.

 If unhappy, consider a change – from my experience